Excalibuurr/phishing_detection/readme.md

-# Network Security Phishing Detection Pipeline 🧠
+# Phishing Sites Detection ML Pipeline 🧠

-Development of an End-to-End Machine Learning Framework for Phishing Detection.
+Development of an End-to-End Machine Learning Framework for Phishing Sites Detection.
 This project includes data ingestion, validation, transformation, model training, prediction, and deployment using FastAPI.

 ---